Progressive Liberal Party: Founding and first seats (1953–1956)

-In 1956, the PLP won one third of the popular vote and six PLP MPs were elected to the House of Assembly, the lower house of parliament.
-The "Magnificent Six," as the group of six would be called, formed the first opposition block in parliament.
-The group of six consisted of Stevenson, Pindling, Randol Fawkes, Milo Butler, Sammy Isaacs, and Clarence A. Bain.
+In the 1956 general election, the PLP won about one third of the popular vote and six seats in the House of Assembly.
+The elected group, later known as the "Magnificent Six", consisted of Stevenson, Pindling, Randol Fawkes, Milo Butler, Sammy Isaacs and Clarence A. Bain.
+Their election gave the PLP a permanent parliamentary presence and created the first organized opposition bloc in the House of Assembly.